anant22027/Face-Anonymizer/README.md

-📖 Overview
+Overview

 Face Anonymizer is a privacy-first web application that automatically detects and anonymizes faces in images and videos.
 Built with modern open-source technologies, it provides a clean interface for protecting identities in media files.

 Key Features:

-🎯 Auto-detect faces using DeepFace with RetinaFace
+-Auto-detect faces using DeepFace with RetinaFace

-🎨 Three anonymization styles (blur, pixelate, mask)
+-Three anonymization styles (blur, pixelate, mask)

-⚡ Batch processing (up to 10 images)
+-Batch processing (up to 10 images)

-🎬 Video processing support
+-Video processing support

-📱 Mobile-responsive design
+-Mobile-responsive design

-🔒 Privacy-first (no cloud storage)
+-Privacy-first (no cloud storage)

-🚫 Rate limiting (5 uses/day per IP)
+-Rate limiting (5 uses/day per IP)

 🛠️ Tech Stack